saulo-chaves/May_b_useful/README.md

 # May_b_useful
-Scripts and function that may be useful in the future
+Scripts and functions that may be useful in the future

 ## Tools
 "recod" function - straigthfoward way for recoding the data set